 Hot Springs™ Dark Blue Lobelia will grow to be about 10 inches tall at maturity, with a spread of 16 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

-This plant should be grown in a location that is shaded from the hot afternoon sun.
+This plant should be grown in a location with partial shade or which is shaded from the hot afternoon sun.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.